App churn and retention: how to measure and reduce user churn

 Can you measure user churn and still protect user privacy?

-It is indeed possible to reduce churn in a manner that respects privacy.
-It's also possible to track user retention without explicit consent, taking into account privacy considerations.
+It is indeed possible to reduce churn while respecting user privacy.
+You can also track user retention without requiring explicit consent by using privacy-preserving analytics.

 We may not know the user's identity, but we can determine if they are the same individual who visited the day before.
 This is sufficient for calculating retention and churn rates.
 If user 123 visited yesterday and returned today, we know we've retained that user.
 If not, we know we've lost them.